The Rane Model SM26S Splitter Mixer is one of the most useful, yet unusual audio products available.

 Note: Unity Gain = Master Levels set to ~ "7" position

 |Note: 0 dBu=0.775 Vrms|

-Each unit is shipped with a booklet containing all of the above, Declaration of Conformity, and Rane's 2+ Year Warranty information.
+Each unit is shipped with a booklet containing the manual with Safety and Compliance, Data Sheet, Schematic, Declaration of Conformity, and Rane's 2+ Year Warranty information.

 If an SM26S needs to have an additional set of independent outputs, as in a 2x4 stereo distribution amplifier (see Swiss Army Mixer, Figure 10), the LEFT and RIGHT MIX OUTPUTS can be used in addition to the 6 MONO OUTS.
 Normally, the LEFT and RIGHT MIX OUTPUTS produce the sum mix of all 6 LEVEL and PAN controls.
 To break any channel away from the Mix Output bus, internal jumpers have been provided.
 These are located behind the MIX/PAN controls for each channel.
 J3 connects MONO OUT 1 to the mix bus.
 J6 connects MONO OUT 2, J9 connects MONO OUT 3, and so on — see the board layout in the manual.
 WARNING: Remove the top cover only after the power is off!
 Don't attempt this If you aren't qualified to service the unit.

 On both the SM 26, 26B and the current 26S all inputs are fully balanced.
 The first model SM 26 has only balanced inputs, the outputs are single-ended (some say quasi-balanced) with an ungrounded "floating" sleeve connection.
 For typical applications this is not a limitation, just a consideration for wiring and RF rejection.
 The SM 26B has been in continuous production since 1994, replacing the SM 26.
 The "S" version has a new internal universal power supply, operating from 100-240 VAC (true for all Rane "S" models).